Parser API

 After a successful parse, tokens will occur as nested pairs of matching Start

-.
+and End.
 Both kinds of tokens have two fields:

-, which explains which rule generated them; andpos
+rule, which explains which rule generated them; andpos, which indicates their positions.

 A start token's position is the first character that the rule matched.
 An end token's position is the first character that the rule did not match — that is, an end token refers to a position after the match.
 If a rule matched the entire input string, the end token points to an imaginary position after the string.